 "Everyone Can Be an Inventor Every Day"

 The term "innovation" is used today in an inflationary way, yet not everything that is new must also be innovative.
-Dr. Christoph Dietrich, Director of Innovation Processes since April 1, 2019, explains the important role that "intelligent solutions" play at tesa.
+Dr Christoph Dietrich, Director of Innovation Processes since April 1, 2019, explains the important role that "intelligent solutions" play at tesa.

-Dr. Christoph Dietrich, 55, studied physics in Munich and Heidelberg.
+Dr Christoph Dietrich, 55, studied physics in Munich and Heidelberg.
 After earning his doctorate in optical neural networks, a topic that plays an important role in artificial intelligence (AI) today, he was one of six founders of tesa scribos GmbH in 2001.
 The father of three sons, he was Managing Director of the tesa affiliate for 17 years.

 Christoph Dietrich (laughs): My children have also asked me that.
 No, I am certainly not a "chief inventor."
-My main tasks are to coordinate the innovation processes at tesa as an interface manager and to create a platform for new projects – which, by the way, are by no means only related to product development.
+My main tasks are to co-ordinate the innovation processes at tesa as an interface manager and to create a platform for new projects – which, by the way, are by no means only related to product development.
 Innovation takes place on very different levels.
-For example, it’s incredibly innovative when someone optimizes processes that nobody has thought about before.
+For example, it’s incredibly innovative when someone optimises processes that nobody has thought about before.
 That’s why every employee can be an inventor – or better said, an innovator, and that can happen every day.